StarveTheEgo/deer-radio/README.md

 # The Deer Radio !

+## Prerequisites

+* Required packages:
+  * docker
+  * docker-compose

+Docker BuildKit must be enabled.

+## Installation

 * Copy **.env.example** file to **.env**
+* Fill .env file, set your values for at least these variables (to make things more secure, put some different credentials):
+  * LIQUIDSOAP_USERNAME
+  * LIQUIDSOAP_EMAIL
+  * LIQUIDSOAP_PASSWORD
+  * DB_USERNAME
+  * DB_PASSWORD
+  * DB_ROOT_PASSWORD
+* Also in the same .env file fill the following variables (you can use this guide - https://avflow.io/help/3844071-how-to-get-your-youtube-client-id-and-client-secret):
+  * GOOGLE_CLIENT_ID
+  * GOOGLE_CLIENT_SECRET
 * Run docker compose
 ```bash
 docker-compose -f docker-compose-production.yml up -d